lennertvhoy/lms-platform/technical_document.md

 **TalentLMS API:** The first step is connecting to TalentLMS to pull all course content.
 TalentLMS offers a robust REST API covering courses, users, and learning units.
 With an API key from an admin account, the system can periodically:

 * **List Courses and Content:** Retrieve the list of courses and their units (lessons).
-Each unit has a type (e.g. “Content” for HTML/text, “File” for PDFs, “Video” for videos, etc.) along with identifiers and URLs.
-For example, a “Web content” unit might have an API endpoint that returns the HTML text or a URL to fetch it.
+Each unit has a type (e.g. "Content" for HTML/text, "File" for PDFs, "Video" for videos, etc.) along with identifiers and URLs.
+For example, a "Web content" unit might have an API endpoint that returns the HTML text or a URL to fetch it.
 * **Fetch Unit Content:** For text-based units, the API can return the HTML or text content directly.
 File units (PDFs, PPTs) can be downloaded via the URL provided.
 Videos might be stored as files or links – the integration can download these or use their URL to feed into a transcription service.
 * **Update Content:** The API also allows updating course content.
 For instance, one can create or update a unit via API (TalentLMS supports POST/PUT calls for creating/editing units or courses).
 This means once the AI generates a revised HTML page or an updated PDF, the system can push that back to the LMS automatically.
 (If direct unit update via API is limited, an alternative is to use the API to replace a unit with a new one containing the updated content).

 Using the API ensures the solution stays in sync with the LMS.
-It also allows tagging or noting content (e.g. adding a custom field or note for “last reviewed by AI on YYYY-MM-DD”) if TalentLMS supports metadata, which can help with monitoring.
+It also allows tagging or noting content (e.g. adding a custom field or note for "last reviewed by AI on YYYY-MM-DD") if TalentLMS supports metadata, which can help with monitoring.

 **Authentication & Security:** The integration will use secure API calls (HTTPS with the API key in the header) and respect rate limits.
-TalentLMS’s API has rate limiting and uses basic auth with the API key, so the pipeline will need to throttle requests when scanning many courses.
-All data remains within the company’s control, and the Azure environment can be configured to store any interim content securely (e.g. in Azure Blob Storage or an SQL database for analysis results).
+TalentLMS's API has rate limiting and uses basic auth with the API key, so the pipeline will need to throttle requests when scanning many courses.
+All data remains within the company's control, and the Azure environment can be configured to store any interim content securely (e.g. in Azure Blob Storage or an SQL database for analysis results).

 ## Content Processing Pipeline